HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 - capturing discrete REMS data elements in the Provider System in a way that enables them to be systematically populated into the e-prescription
 - establish standard mappings between NCPDP and FHIR prescription information models
 - further integrating CDS Hooks / SMART app data exchange with medication prescribing workflows in the Provider System
-- leveraging well-supported, existing pharmacy-to-provider exchange patterns such as the NCPDP RxChangeRequest to enable questions and other requests related to REMS.
+- leveraging well-supported, existing pharmacy-to-provider exchange patterns such as the NCPDP RxChangeRequest to enable questions and other requests related to REMS
+- introducing opportunities for REMS Administrator ETASU (Elements to Assure Safe Use) checking to prevent the prescription from leaving the Provider System if adjustments still need to be made

 <p></p>